 Jamie Wilkinson is a site reliability engineer at Google.
-He is a contributing author to the SRE Book and has presented on contemporary topics at prominent conferences such as linux.conf.au, Monitorama, PuppetConf, Velocity, and SRECon.
-His interests began in monitoring and automation of small installations, but continues with human factors in automation and systems maintenance on large systems.
-Despite his more than 15 years in the industry, he is still trying to automate himself out of a job.
+He’s a contributing author to the SRE Book and has presented on contemporary topics at prominent conferences such as Linux.conf.au, Monitorama, PuppetConf, Velocity, and SRECon.
+His interests began in monitoring and the automation of small installations and have continued with human factors in automation and systems maintenance on large systems.
+Despite his more than 15 years in the industry, he’s still trying to automate himself out of a job.

 Comments on this page are now closed.